nd-z/baeML/backend/server/README.md

 ## Required pip packages:
 + Django
-+ Djangorestframework
++ Djangorestfrsamework
 + Django_facebook
 + django-cors-headers

-Alternatively, run the script to just autoinstall all this
+Alternatively, run the server.sh script to just autoinstall all this and start the server